The Psychology of Religion

 Some people like to ask me how scrutinizing the psychology of religion like this influences my personal approach to religion and spirituality.
 Has it threatened the strong religious and spiritual inclination I had as a child?

 Surely, none of the science I have reported here conflicts with my beliefs, a point that reinforces my general view that science and faith do not conflict if we probe the evidence deeply.
-My Christian faith also teaches that individuals have different inborn tendencies (“gifts”), need an anchor during turbulent times, and are influenced by community.
+My Christian faith also teaches that individuals have different inborn tendencies (“gifts”), need an anchor during turbulent times, and are influenced by their community.

 In fact, if anything, science has given me another path to pursue matters of faith.
 If science and religion are two windows to understanding the universe, my life would be darkened without the light of them both.